RevolutionVA/website2017/talks/README.md

   "summary: "What do my pets do when no one is around?
 I decided to find out.
 My session will cover how (and then some)."
 }
 ```
-The slug must be all lowercase alphanumeric characters or dashes.
+The slug must be all lowercase alphanumeric characters or dashes equal to the folder name.

 The speaker must be the folder name of an existing human.